How to Give Up Insomnia

 Here I should state that I do not pretend to have any special medical or therapeutic knowledge and I would not advise anybody to stop taking their prescribed medication.
 I am just sharing my experiences in the hope that they might help other people who are struggling through wakeful nights.

 The following tips for getting off to sleep are pretty well

 Ensure your bedroom has no reminders of daytime activities like work or study.
 Decorate the room in restful colors and use soft lighting.
 Make sure the temperature is comfortable and the ventilation adequate.
 Hang curtains which are heavy enough to block out the early morning light.

 2. Have a bedtime routine

 This does not involve doing anything special; it is just a matter of doing the same things in the same order each night.
 We all have things we do regularly: empty the dishwasher, put out the cat, lock the front door, set the alarm, brush teeth etc. These routine things are our steps away from the activity of the day, towards the restful night.

 3. Make a soak in a warm bath part of your nightly ritual

-Adding a few drops of aromatherapy oil to the water makes it doubly relaxing, soft background music makes the experience positively decadent.
+Adding a few drops of aromatherapy oil for sleep to the water makes it doubly relaxing, soft background music makes the experience positively decadent.

 4. Don’t drink alcohol late at night